 The Mary Ellis Country Park wraps around the north, east and south of the Brize Meadow development.
-It will be highly welcomed as an area to encourage wildlife and biodiversity and will also form part of a 'Green corridor' to facilitate the movement of people and wildlife between Kilkenny Lane Country Park in the northwest of the village to the fields and footpaths in the southeast.
+It will be highly welcomed as an area to encourage wildlife and biodiversity and will also form part of a in the northwest of the village to the fields and footpaths in the southeast.